If you’re a blogger (or a business owner with a blog), you should be using Pinterest to drive traffic to your content. Period.

 Creating branded graphics also makes it easier for your posts to stand out on Pinterest and get recognized by your fans.
 Not only do consistently branded graphics look more professional, but they also build credibility and show that you care about the quality of your content.

-Here’s an example of a a set of branded blog post graphics using the Citrus Desktop Canva Pinterest Templates included in our membership.
+Here’s an example of a set of branded blog post graphics using the Citrus Desktop Canva Pinterest Templates included in our membership.

 Treat Pinterest like a search engine